darrenks/nibbles/docs/tutorial_basics.md

 See `map`, `foldr`, etc in the ops table for examples.

 ### Exercise
 Compute the product of all even numbers less than 50 (the answer is `10409396852733332453861621760000`).
-And yes this number is > 2<sup>64</sup> but Nibbles uses arbitrary precision when appropriate, so don't worry about that.
+And yes this number is > 2<sup>64</sup> but Nibbles uses arbitrary precision, so don't worry about that.

 **Hint1**: the range operator (`,`) is 1 indexed, which may seem bad, but, as it turns out in code golf, is much more commonly used than lists starting from 0.
 So `range` and all other list operators in Nibbles are 1 indexed.